lafarkle/Super-Phoenix/docs/GETTING_STARTED.md

 The reason you don't want to upgrade to WSL2 is because they don't have USB COM port integration.
 You can read up on that here: (https://docs.microsoft.com/en-us/windows/wsl/wsl2-faq).
 If you are using WSL2, you can in theory use this protocol anyways: (https://matevarga.github.io/esp32/m5stack/esp-idf/wsl2/2020/05/31/flashing-esp32-under-wsl2.html)

+You may also be able to make it work from these instructions: (https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/WSL.md)

 It's relatively easy to switch between WSL1 and WSL2.
 You can find instructions here: (https://winaero.com/set-linux-distro-version-to-wsl-1-or-wsl-2-in-windows-10)

 ## Compiling the Firmware